LTL-Based Non-Markovian Inverse Reinforcement Learning: Learning Algorithms

 In Algorithm \ref{algo:opt}, we present the method to compute the optimal formula with the highest score for a sample $\mathcal{S} = (P,N)$ along with the desired depth $\depth$ of the formula.
 This is obtained by computing and optimizing the scores of a class of formulae of depth $\depth$, constrained to be well formed and to be satisfied by $\mathcal{S}$.
 We reduce the construction of an LTL formula for a sample $\sample$ to a constraint system $\Phi ^\sample _\depth$, which is constructed in three parts as:

-The first part encodes the structure of a \emph{syntax tree} (ST) representing an unknown formula, while the second and third encode the functional constraints on the \emph{score} of each node, which is enforced by the operators that make up the formula.
+The first part encodes the structure of a \emph{syntax tree} (ST) representing an unknown formula, while the second and third encode the functional constraints on the \emph{score} of each node enforced by the operators that make up the formula.

-To encode the formula structure, we use a syntax tree with identifiers $\nodes=\{1, 2, \ldots, n\}$, for the set of nodes, where $n = |\nodes|$.
+To encode the formula structure, we use a syntax tree with identifiers $\nodes=\{1, 2, \ldots, n\}$ for the set of nodes, where $n = |\nodes|$.
 We assume herein that the root node is identified as $1$.
 We have the child relations $L$ and $R$, such that $(i, j) \in L$ (or $R$) iff the node $j$ is the left (right) child of node $i$.
 The only child of unary operators is considered as a left child by assumption.
-For each node $i \in \nodes$ and possible label $\lambda \in \op \;\union\; \prop$, we introduce a Boolean variable $x_{i, \lambda}$ indicating whether the node is labelled with an operator ($\op$) or variable ($\prop$). $\varphi^\textnormal{ST} _n$ is constructed as the conjunction of formulae \ref{eq:node_type} through \ref{eq:finally_score}.
+For each node $i \in \nodes$ and possible label $\lambda \in \op \;\union\; \prop$, we introduce a Boolean variable $x_{i, \lambda}$ indicating whether the node is labelled with an operator ($\op$) or variable ($\prop$).
+The formula $\varphi^\textnormal{ST} _n$ is constructed as the conjunction of formulae (\ref{eq:node_type}) through (\ref{eq:finally_score}).

-The constraint given by expression \eqref{eq:node_type} ensures the two properties that each node must accept atleast one label, and that it must accept atmost one label, while expression \eqref{eq:leaf} ensures that the leaf nodes are labelled with propositional variables, and not operators (since they do not have children).
+The constraint given by expression \eqref{eq:node_type} ensures the two properties that each node must accept at least one label, and that it must accept at most one label, while expression \eqref{eq:leaf} ensures that the leaf nodes are labelled with propositional variables, and not operators (since they have no children).